Your data science expertise is so profound that people often say you could predict rainfall in a desert.

 Looking for a specific job title?
 Check out more resume examples related to your career field:

-Choose the right resume format for your data scientist resume
+Choose the perfect format for your data scientist resume

 As a data scientist, your resume is a platform for showing your numerical prowess, strategic insight and career growth.